Pityopsis graminifolia

 Pityopsis graminifolia, or narrowleaf silkgrass, is a fibrous-rooted flowering perennial named for the silvery hairs that cover its stems and give a silky appearance.
-P. graminifolia flower heads have characteristic ray and disk florets, and the linear-lance-shaped leaves of the plant often appear grasslike.
+Pityopsis graminifolia flower heads have characteristic ray and disk florets, and the linear-lance-shaped leaves of the plant often appear grasslike.
 This plant is a part of the Asteraceae family, also known as the daisy or sunflower family.
-Although P. graminifolia is commonly found in the southeastern United States, its distribution also includes some parts of Central America.
-Because P. graminifolia is drought resilient and can grow in nutrient-deficient soil, it flourishes in many different environments, including coastal sandhills, forests, counting longleaf pine ecosystems, and roadsides.
+Although Pityopsis graminifolia is commonly found in the southeastern United States, its distribution also includes some parts of Central America.
+Because Pityopsis graminifolia is drought resilient and can grow in nutrient-deficient soil, it flourishes in many different environments, including coastal sandhills, forests, longleaf pine ecosystems, and roadsides.